Office of Field Placements and Certification

 I have been contacted by my college to provide clarification regarding information on my report and that I should contact PreCheck.
 Where should I call?

 Call PreCheck’s Adverse Action hotline at 800-203-1654.
 Adverse Action is the procedure established by the Fair Credit Reporting Act that allows you to see the report and to dispute anything reported.

 In order to be allowed to visit a Bright From the Start daycare facility you are required to complete the fingerprinting and background check process.
 The fee is $51.00.
 As a Student-In-Training, your check is portable and has a two year validity period.

 The steps are:

-- You will receive your confirmation page from DECAL via email which you will take to your assigned facility.
+- You will receive your confirmation clearance letter from DECAL via email which you will take to your assigned facility.